lionelsaxer/Jobs_Data_Analysis_Project/README.md

 <img src="plots/skills.png" alt="Top skills">

 **Insights**:
 - The top five skills for 👨‍💼 Business Analysts and 🧑‍💻 Data Analysts are very similar.
-For both roles, SQL and Excel lead the list and also include Tableau, Power BI and Python.
+For both roles, SQL and Excel lead the list and also include Tableau, Power BI, and Python.
 - In contrast, the top five skills for 🧑‍🔬 Data Scientists are slightly different.
 The list additionally includes R and SAS but does not include Excel.

 ### 3. Top-paying Skills per Role